 by Mars van Grunsven

-Mars van Grunsven (’68) is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and Harper’s.
-His stories also appear in NRC Handelsblad, Holland’s leading newspaper, and in the Belgian magazine Knack.
+Mars van Grunsven is a Dutch-American journalist, whose work appears in Holland’s most respected magazines and newspapers—most notably De Groene Amsterdammer, a weekly opinion magazine perhaps best described as a crossover between The New Yorker and TNR.
+His stories have also appeared in NRC Handelsblad, Holland’s leading newspaper, and on Dutch national radio and TV.

 As a US correspondent, Mars writes long-form articles about political thought, social issues, economics and culture, to name a few broad areas.
-One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, which stretches from the American Revolution to Black Lives Matter.
+One particular area of focus is social activism, as Mars is fascinated by America’s tradition of activism, stretching from the American Revolution to Antifa.

 At the end of 2004, Mars left Amsterdam for New York, where he established himself as a US correspondent.
-He lives in Brooklyn with his wife, Rachael Cole, and their son.
+He lives in Brooklyn with his wife, Rachael Cole, and their son, Alex.
 He’s an avid runner, with a lifelong passion for literature, cheese and salami.

 Others about Mars: